joshkar/X-Recon/README.md

 **Note:**

->The scanning part is currently not active on SPA web applications and we only tested on websites developed with PHP and we were able to get amazing results.
-In the future, we will add these features to the tool
+>The scanning functionality is currently inactive on SPA (Single Page Application) web applications, and we have only tested it on websites developed with PHP, yielding remarkable results.
+In the future, we plan to incorporate these features into the tool.

 <br>
 <br>